Text Classification Under Class Distribution Shift: A Survey: Learning with Background Class

 Developing novel loss functions represents a promising line of work, considered by other researchers as well.
-For instance, \newcite{Liu-NeurIPS-2020} propose energy-based models as a viable solution for background sample detection, where the main contribution is a loss function designed to include both a standard classification loss and a model-specific penalty term.
-This additional term penalizes high-energy representations of KKC samples, while suppressing low-energy assignments for KUC samples, ensuring a clear energy-based separation between the two categories. \newcite{Hendrycks-ICLR-2019} introduce the concept of outlier exposure, which involves training models on an auxiliary dataset containing OOD samples.
+For instance, \citet{Liu-NeurIPS-2020} propose energy-based models as a viable solution for background sample detection, where the main contribution is a loss function designed to include both a standard classification loss and a model-specific penalty term.
+This additional term penalizes high-energy representations of KKC samples, while suppressing low-energy assignments for KUC samples, ensuring a clear energy-based separation between the two categories. \citet{Hendrycks-ICLR-2019} introduce the concept of outlier exposure, which involves training models on an auxiliary dataset containing OOD samples.
 Their objective function combines the original classification loss with an additional penalty that makes the model assign low confidence to out-of-distribution inputs.
 For softmax-based classification tasks, this approach encourages predictions for outliers to follow a uniform distribution.
-In density estimation tasks, the outlier exposure loss often incorporates a margin ranking objective, ensuring that in-distribution samples consistently receive higher log probabilities than outliers. \newcite{Lee-ICLR-2018} propose a method to train neural networks for better OOD detection, while maintaining their classification accuracy.
-The contributions refer to introducing a confidence loss, leveraging a generative adversarial network (GAN) \cite{Goodfellow-NIPS-2014} for OOD sample generation, and combining these into a joint training framework.
+In density estimation tasks, the outlier exposure loss often incorporates a margin ranking objective, ensuring that in-distribution samples consistently receive higher log probabilities than outliers. \citet{Lee-ICLR-2018} propose a method to train neural networks for better OOD detection, while maintaining their classification accuracy.
+The contributions refer to introducing a confidence loss, leveraging a generative adversarial network (GAN) \citep{Goodfellow-NIPS-2014} for OOD sample generation, and combining these into a joint training framework.
 The confidence loss combines the standard cross-entropy loss with a KL-divergence term penalizing confident predictions for OOD samples, which are compared with a uniform distribution.
 The OOD samples are generated by a GAN, such that the samples lie close to the boundary of the in-distribution data.
 The authors train the classifier and the GAN jointly.
+A complementary direction is explored by \citet{Hu-ACM-2021}, who develop a loss function specifically designed to calibrate uncertainty in both in-distribution and OOD settings.
+Their framework employs evidential neural networks and adds two regularization terms: one penalizes high uncertainty for in-distribution samples, and the other rewards maintaining high uncertainty OOD samples.
+By explicitly modeling and balancing predictive confidence, their approach improves classification reliability under class distribution shift.